-The Best Alternatives to a Full Set of Dentures
+The Best Alternatives to Dentures (Are There Cheaper and Better Options?)

 Missing a few teeth can make you feel very self-conscious.
 You might refrain from smiling and laughing while out in public, and if the problem is really bad, it can have a seriously detrimental effect on your mental and emotional health.
 It seems crazy to suggest that something as simple as a smile can increase your confidence, decrease your anxiety, and make your life easier, but that’s exactly how many people feel when they have missing teeth.

 If you’re in that position, dentures might be near the top of your list.
 They can replace all of your existing teeth, swapping decayed nibs for a gleaming new set of pearly whites.
 But dentures have been given a bad rep and have been wrongly associated with senility and other less favorable aspects of growing old.

 The truth is, there is no shame in wearing dentures and for many individuals, they are the best solution by far.
 However, if you don’t feel like you’re ready to take that step, there are a few alternatives to a full set of dentures that can give you back your winning smile and help you regain your confidence.

 You don’t need to have lost all of your teeth to get dentures, nor do you need to have your remaining teeth removed.
 Partial dentures are designed to fit around your existing teeth.
 You won’t need any painful or costly extractions and you can keep the teeth that you have, assuming they are healthy.

 Your dentist will match the fake teeth in your partial dentures to complement the shade of your real teeth, and if they do a good job, you won’t be able to tell the difference.
 Your dentures can be held in place by your existing teeth and you can get a secure fit without worrying about adhesive.

 There are a few different options for partial dentures.